vsingh-group/LCODEC-deep-unlearning/README.md

 where the `getActivations` is computed using PyTorch activation hooks defined in `scrub/hypercolumn.py`.

 ## Reference
-If you use this code, please cite our recent publication at CVPR 2022, which can be found here: [CVF CVPR 2022 Proceedings](https://openaccess.thecvf.com/content/CVPR2022/html/Mehta_Deep_Unlearning_via_Randomized_Conditionally_Independent_Hessians_CVPR_2022_paper.html).
+If you find our paper helpful and use this code, please cite our [publication](https://openaccess.thecvf.com/content/CVPR2022/html/Mehta_Deep_Unlearning_via_Randomized_Conditionally_Independent_Hessians_CVPR_2022_paper.html) at CVPR 2022.

 ```